Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Task 3: To create a script that displays the content of two files
 5. Task 4: To create a script that displays the last 10 lines of a file
 6. Task 5: To create a script that displays the first 10 lines of a file
+7. Task 6: To create a script that displays the third line of a file